petsc/petsc/doc/faq/index.rst

 .. _doc_faq_gpuhowto:

-Can PETSc Use GPU's To Speedup Computations?
+Can PETSc use GPUs to speed up computations?
 --------------------------------------------

 .. seealso::